East Tennessee State University

 The primary function of a phlebotomist is to obtain patient blood specimens by venipuncture or microtechniques.
 The phlebotomist aids in the collection and transportation of other laboratory specimens, and may be involved with patient data entry.

-A phlebotomist draws flood for transfusions, donations and research.
+A phlebotomist draws blood for transfusions, donations and research.
 This course provides instruction in the skills needed for the proper collection of blood and other specimens used for diagnostic testing.
 Emphasis is placed on ethics, legalities, medical terminology, safety and universal precautions, health care delivery systems, patient relations, anatomy and physiology and specimen collection.
 Upon completion, students should be able to demonstrate competence in the theoretical comprehension of phlebotomy techniques.

 Although, depending on affiliate clinical sites, once students have satisfactorily completed the classroom portion, clinical rotations will be assigned.
 Upon completion of all aspects of this course, students will be eligible to sit for the National Certification Exam.

 Must be a high school graduate or GED.
 There are other criteria that must be met according to email that will be sent.
 There are no refunds for this program once accepted and fees paid.
 Once accepted into the program and fees paid, student liability insurance forms and physical forms will be sent with confirmation of acceptance.
 No registrations accepted online.
+Registration fee includes textbook